 Like the Golden, the Labrador also has a double coat.
 It consists of a soft undercoat that protects the dog in cold weather, and a top coat that is shorter in length than the Golden’s.
 Also like the Golden Retriever, the Lab does shed its undercoat in warm weather.

-Golden Retriever vs Labrador shedding
+Golden Retriever vs Labrador Shedding

 The best way cope with shedding in a Golden is with a good brushing every few days; once weekly brushing may not be adequate.
-Besides regular brushing, your Golden will need regular grooming sessions with an undercoat rake, especially during shedding season.
+Besides regular brushing, your dog will need regular grooming sessions with an undercoat rake, especially during shedding season.

 When you first start using an undercoat rake, you may be surprised at the huge amount of dead fur that will be removed from your dog’s coat.
 Don’t panic!
 This will only be at the beginning.
 Once you start doing it regularly, a once weekly raking should be fine.
 Grooming your Golden outdoors can be a good way to reduce the amount of hair in the house.
 And remember to never shave a Golden Retriever’s coat.
 How does Golden Retriever vs Labrador shedding compare?